 In 2002 Service Argos notified its users there were a limited number of 20-bit Ids available and to begin preparing for a transition to 28-bit IDs.
 The 28 bit-IDs reduced from 32 to 31 the number of data bytes in each message.
 Data provided by Argos will consist of 31 hex bytes per message.
-Data acquired by use of an uplink receiver will consist of 32 hex bytes per message.
-The first byte, when using an uplink receiver, is a 28-bit ID identifier used by Argos and is not represented in the Apex Data formats included in this manual.
+Data acquired by use of an uplink receiver will consist of 32 hex bytes per message regardless of format.
+The first byte, when using an uplink receiver and 28 bit ids, is a 28-bit ID identifier used by Argos and is not represented in the Apex Data formats included in 28 bit format manuals.